vuoro/rahti/README.md

 ## Keyed Effects

-The first argument passed to an Effect is used as its key.
+By default, the first argument passed to an Effect is used as its key.
 This key is used to find the Effect when its parent Effect gets re-run.
 If you use Effects inside conditionals or loops, keys will help prevent useless re-runs and re-initializations.

 If you're familiar with keys in React components, this works the same way.
 The only difference is that instead of `<YourComponent key="blah"/>`, you do `yourEffect("blah")`.

 Also similar to React is that Effects of a different type (like p() and strong()) that share the same key won't get confused together.
 Keys are also scoped to the current parent Effect, so you can't use them to "re-parent" an Effect.

-If you want to turn keys off for an effect, set the third argument to false.
+See below for how to customize keys with `getKey`.

 ```js
 import { effect, state, createRoot } from "rahti";